Your HomeKit journey starts with adding a home to the Home app. Here's how!

-Apple's Home app is the command center for all of the best HomeKit accessories, putting your door locks, light bulbs, and more just a few taps away.
+Apple's Home app is the command center for your HomeKit accessories, putting your door locks, light bulbs, and more just a few taps away.
 Before getting started, though, you need to create a home for all of your accessories.
 Thankfully, the Home app makes this process incredibly easy, so you can be up and running in seconds.
 Here's how to add a home to the Home app!

 How to add a home in the Home app

 By default, the Home app will automatically create a home for you called My Home when you launch the app for the first time.
-With the default home, you can begin adding accessories, creating rooms, setting custom wallpapers, and more.
+With the default home, you can begin adding accessories, creating rooms, setting up custom wallpapers, etc. After creating your first home, you can add another if you have multiple homes.
+Here's how.

 How to rename a home